 - The rigorous design and development of courses, which culminates in consideration by a validation panel with requisite expertise, including internal and external representation.
 Course design and the panel's considerations are referenced against the Framework for Higher Education Qualifications (FHEQ), Subject Benchmark Statements and all the necessary requirements of the UK Quality Code for Higher Education.
 Learning outcomes are aligned to the relevant level of the FHEQ and assessments are designed to test these learning outcomes. - The accreditation and or recognition of courses by Professional, Statutory or Regulatory Bodies (PSRBs), demonstrating that specific standards or requirements are, and continue to be met. - Marking criteria which set out the characteristics of assessed work that attract different ranges of marks from the marking scale, appropriate to the discipline, are produced annually by Boards of Study, and are kept under review by School Education Committees. - The anonymous marking of all assessment, where this is practical, to ensure that there is no bias in the marking process. - Assessments that contribute to progression or award are internally moderated and considered by external examiners to ensure consistency of marking. - The operation of a rigorous external examiner appointment process, in line with UK Quality Code, which includes University led induction.
-Examiners are appointed to: - o advise the University on whether the academic standards of its awards are consistent with the standards defined by the University, the standards of similar awards elsewhere and the standards maintained by professional bodies and accrediting agencies - o provide an external evaluation of the extent to which processes for assessment, examination and the determination of awards are consistently and fairly applied. - External Examiners are required to: - o approve heavily weighted assessment tasks - o review a sample of student work for the modules to which they are appointed, - o participate in Assessment Boards where marks and awards are considered and confirmed - o complete an annual report which provides their views on the assessment process.
-These reports are centrally screened so that issues related to assessment practice can be addressed. - External peers are appointed to the validation, revalidation and periodic review panels to provide external scrutiny. - An Academic Appeals procedure is available to students and is independent from course and module teams to ensure fairness and rigour throughout the scheme. - The professional development of academic staff through a range of activities including acting as external examiners, undertaking research and scholarship and engaging in professional development including that leading to fellowship at all levels from Advance HE in recognition and development of their teaching practice.
+Examiners are appointed to: - advise the University on whether the academic standards of its awards are consistent with the standards defined by the University, the standards of similar awards elsewhere and the standards maintained by professional bodies and accrediting agencies - provide an external evaluation of the extent to which processes for assessment, examination and the determination of awards are consistently and fairly applied. - External Examiners are required to: - approve heavily weighted assessment tasks - review a sample of student work for the modules to which they are appointed, - participate in Assessment Boards where marks and awards are considered and confirmed - complete an annual report which provides their views on the assessment process.
+These reports are centrally screened so that issues related to assessment practice can be addressed. - The University produces a summary of annual reports submitted by external examiners, including their views on academic standards and how they compare with the wider sector; these are considered annually by University Education Committee and reported to Senate. - The University has participated in Advance HE's External Examiner professional development training. - External peers are appointed to the validation, revalidation and periodic review panels to provide external scrutiny. - An Academic Appeals procedure is available to students and is independent from course and module teams to ensure fairness and rigour throughout the scheme.

+• The professional development of academic staff through a range of activities including acting as external examiners, undertaking research and scholarship and engaging in professional development including that leading to fellowship at all levels from Advance HE in recognition and development of their teaching practice.